Haenes/wsl2-compact/README.md

 There are two types of scripts here in case it's not possible to use, for example, .ps1, but you can use .bat.\
 I would recommend using .bat scripts, just because they are easier to run.

+Tested with Ubuntu 22.04 and docker engine (not Docker Desktop).

 ## Manual compression
 1) Batch:
    Run compress.bat as admin and follow instructions;